The-Marcy-Lab-School-Assignments/swe-2-2-classes-WilliamJ2006/src/short-response.md

 How would you explain to a budding developer what the drawbacks of using factory functions are and why it is better to use classes instead?

 ## Response 1
+The drawbacks of a factory function is increased memory usage because every **object** created by the **function** uses memory to store their **methods**.

+Classes are better because every new instance doesn't use extra memory and instead use the methods stored in he main class.
 ---

 ## Prompt 2